hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Plotting several signals
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:py:func:`~.api.plot.plot_signals` is used to plot several signals at the same time.
+:func:`~.api.plot.plot_signals` is used to plot several signals at the same time.
 By default the navigation position of the signals will be synced, and the signals must have the same dimensions.
 To plot two spectra at the same time: